-These are awarded half termly and recognise a pupil's outstanding effort, progress or improvement in any aspect of school life.
+These are awarded half termly in the Junior School and recognise a pupil's outstanding effort, progress or improvement in any aspect of school life.
 Pupils are presented with these awards by the Head of the Prep School, receiving a certificate and 'Gold Star' badge to wear.
 Approximately half of the children in each form will receive a Gold Star Award during the year.